ryangjchandler/alpine-parent/README.md

 </div>
 ```

 The `$parent` property returns a `Proxy`, so any updates to the properties should be reactive.
+This means you'll be able to use it inside of `x-model`, etc.

 ## Versioning